TannerPerrien/meethue.co/_guides/bloom-vs-iris.md

 ---
 title: Bloom vs Iris - Splashing color on your wall
 date: 2016-05-05
-excerpt: Which one is best for you?
+excerpt: Is the Bloom or Iris best for you?
 The Philips Hue Bloom and Iris are confusingly similar.
 Both of these multi-color light fixtures paint your walls with color.
 ---

 {% assign products = site.products | where:"name", "Philips Hue Bloom" %}